Blendify/blender-manual/blender_docs/manual/about/contribute/style_guides/writing_guide.rst

 - Avoid repetition of large portions of text.
 Simply explain it once, and from then on refer to that explanation.

   For general terminology, consider defining a ``:term:`` in the :doc:`glossary </glossary/index>`.
-- Avoid enumerations of similar options, such as listing every preset or every frame-rate in a drop-down.
+- Avoid enumerations of similar options, such as listing every preset or every frame-rate in a select menu.

   Their contents may be summarized or simply omitted.
   -- Such lists are only showing what is already *obvious* in the interface